Last updated April 13, 2020 with information about symptoms, testing procedures and prevention techniques.

 If you believe you have COVID-19, call your doctor’s office or an urgent care center.
 To avoid spreading COVID-19 to others, do not visit a medical facility unless you are instructed to do so.
 Only visit an emergency room if you have a life-threatening emergency.

-Coronavirus.
-You’ve seen it all over the news and social media for weeks.
+COVID-19 has transformed nearly everything about daily life.
 With details changing rapidly as the virus spreads, it can be difficult to know which information to trust or how to protect yourself.
 Some basic knowledge of the virus and a few prevention techniques could keep you healthy and help prevent its spread in the community.

 Are coronavirus and COVID-19 the same thing?